Click for larger image

 The unit I worked in, in Panama--the 24th CAMS (Consolidated Aircraft Maintenance Squadron)--had a patch showing a normal hand holding a wrench.
 We were "Knucklebusters."
 Our hat, however, showed what looked like five, non-opposable fingers holding a wrench.

 Gone.
 All of it... gone.
 The whole thing.
 The Alesis' memory was completely wiped.
-Empty as a convenience store trashcan.
+As vacant as a convenience store trashcan.

 But Dan was more content watching me do my thing, and very graciously allowed me to create more stuff with his equipment.
 Ultimately I'd programmed five more songs, in addition to the three spoof pieces I'd recorded, into his Alesis.
 The first was a "Slangelis" piece, followed by something I originally intended to be "Slood Sleat and Slears," but turned out sounding like nothing more than cheesy lounge music.